korningf/arch-ops/net-ops.md

 # Organisation

-We want to make use of CIDR to properly segment a department private networks from multi-cloud infrastructure.
+We want to make use of CIDR to properly segment institutional private networks from multi-cloud infrastructure.

+We want to have a very strong segmentation for security, and to make maximum use of allowable private CIDRs.

-This is a complex hybrid-cloud and multi-cloud environment, with an intranet, an extranet, and AWS plus Azure.
+This is a complex hybrid-cloud and multi-cloud environment, with an intranet, an extranet, and 2 major Clouds.